surifirstpin/biplus_documentation/docs/DataRun.md

 ## Field Visualization On / Off

 You can hide the field values in the visualization charts by selecting **Hide Visualization** for the  field and to display the same in visualization chart click **Show visualization**

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/75f9c50ef12a1aa2ff5c43aaafefa2fd1140597d/images/hide_visualisation.png)

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/75f9c50ef12a1aa2ff5c43aaafefa2fd1140597d/images/hide_visualisation1.png)

+## Remove

+To remove the field column from the data extra

 ## Data